Florida State Road 414

-State Road 414 (SR 414) is a state highway in the U.S. state of Florida encompassing the John Land Apopka Expressway and Maitland Boulevard.
+State Road 414 (SR 414) is an expressway in the U.S. state of Florida encompassing the John Land Apopka Expressway and Maitland Boulevard.

 Route description

 Free section

-The free section is built mostly to expressway standards, with few driveway access points, at-grade intersections at minor roads, and interchanges at major roads.
+The free section is an expressway, with few at-grade intersections at minor roads, and interchanges at major roads.
 The road was once numbered State Road 426A.
-From east to west, the road begins and travels through Maitland, Florida, intersecting U.S. Route 17 with an interchange.
-It then intersects County Road 427. the road then widens to 6 lanes briefly at the Interstate 4 Interchange, and enters the business center of Maitland Summit.
+From east to west, the road begins at an interchange with U.S. Route 17 and U.S. Route 92 in Maitland, Florida.
+It then intersects County Road 427.
+The road then widens to six lanes briefly at the Interstate 4 Interchange, and enters the business center of Maitland Summit.
 The road then briefly travels through Seminole County, Florida and the city of Altamonte Springs, with an interchange with State Road 434 before ending at U.S. Highway 441 in Lockhart, Florida in Orange County, Florida.
 The road previously ended here prior to the opening of the toll road section further west.

 Toll road

-An extension to the west has been built around the south side of Apopka and back to U.S. Highway 441 (SR 500) via State Road 429.
+A freeway extension to the west has been built around the south side of Apopka and back to U.S. Highway 441 (SR 500) via State Road 429.
 During planning and construction, it was called the Apopka Bypass or the Maitland Boulevard Extension.
 It was named after Apopka mayor John Land in December 2005.
 The tollway is owned and operated by the Central Florida Expressway Authority (CFX).

 Phase 1 of the toll road section runs from U.S. Highway 441 at an interchange, widens to 6 lanes west and continues west.
 Passing by exits with Hiawassese Road and limited access Keene Road, A Sunpass/Epass supported toll area, and an interchange with State Road 451 and State Road 429 (Western Beltway) south of Apopka.
 Ground broke on the project on January 19, 2007 at the southeast corner of SR 414 and US 441.
 Construction ran way ahead of schedule and the roadway from Exit 4 to Exit 8 was opened on February 14, 2009 for vehicles with SunPass and E-Pass transponders.
 Exit 6 was not included in the early opening.
 The entire road opened for all vehicles on May 15, 2009.
 On signage, the eastbound control city is Maitland and the westbound control city is Apopka.

 Some of the additions and modifications in Phase 1 include: